 - University of Wisconsin School of Medicine and Public Health

 There are two major considerations in diagnosis of peptic ulcer disease (PUD): determining whether dyspeptic symptoms are due to PUD and determining the specific etiology of an ulcer discovered by endoscopy or radiography.
 Symptoms alone cannot reliably distinguish PUD from other causes of dyspepsia.

 This topic review will discuss diagnostic studies in patients who may have a peptic ulcer, and provide an overall approach to the diagnosis.
 The treatment of PUD is presented separately.
-(See "Overview of the natural history and treatment of peptic ulcer disease".)
+(See "Peptic ulcer disease: Management".)